 In 2011 Daywalt began to revisit her original art interest – watercolor.
 She has been studying the effects of the medium on Yupo, polypropylene plastic, originally used for permanent outdoor signs.
 Her interest in figures and beautifully patterned compositions is evident in these new works.
 More importantly, her long experience with linocut printmaking has carried over to this new endeavor as she employs artist-made linocut stamps as well as found objects to create her richly textured, patterned paintings.

-This year, Kathy has been working with the Linda Jones Enterprises in celebration of the 75th Anniversary Edition of the digitally re-mastered and 3-D version of Warner Brothers “The Wizard of Oz”.
-A selection of her paintings were featured at the premier of the film at TCL Chinese Theater (formerly Grauman’s Chinese) and will travel to the three Chuck Jones Galleries as part of the celebration.
+In 2014, Kathy worked with the Linda Jones Enterprises in celebration of the 75th Anniversary Edition of the digitally re-mastered and 3-D version of Warner Brothers “The Wizard of Oz”.
+A selection of her paintings were featured at the premier of the film at TCL Chinese Theater (formerly Grauman’s Chinese) and were sent to the three Chuck Jones Galleries as part of the celebration.